-Edit points and handles
+Using edit points and handles

 The first time a student is exposed to a transition, it's often difficult to grasp the concept of edit points and handles.
-It may become necessary to show a physical mockup of a push wipe (where one source pushes off-screen and reveals another).
+It may become necessary to show a physical mock-up of a push wipe (where one source pushes off-screen and reveals another).
 If using the application, try to show transitions where the overlap is easy to see.